dxrgrabowski/dxrgrabowski.github.io/source/_drafts/3-tiniest-elf.md

 but it's not a problem for readelf to define that it's ELF64 file.

 ## Conclusion
 Delving into the alignment mechanism allowed us to see what memory sacrifices are used today to achieve speed.
 This could not have happened at once; over the years, as technology progressed, the capacity of specific memories increased, and speed sacrifices may have been made.
+The techniques presented in this article are more of a curiosity than a guide.
+Rarely is such a reduction in executable file size needed these days.
+### During the writing thoughts
+I had a hard time sensing a line anywhere where I should describe something more broadly and discuss it in detail; I apparently have yet to sense the target audience.
+Often, too, when exploring a topic and going down with an article, I had to go back up, reworking it after gaining a broader perspective.
+I'm not sure if the article didn't come out too long, I had the thought of breaking it into two parts.
 ## What next?
-In this article I used the expressions "process" and "program" quite interchangeably, in this context it did not have a tremendous meaning, but it will gain importance in my next article in which I will discuss how threads are created, what is clone() fork() exceve() or pthread_create().
+In this article I used the expressions "process" and "program" quite interchangeably, in this context it did not have a tremendous meaning, but it will gain importance in my next article in which I will discuss how threads are created, what is clone() fork() execve() or pthread_create().
 <details>
 <summary><span style="color:rgb(0, 152, 241)">Sources</span></summary>
 https://uclibc.org/docs/elf-64-gen.pdf